Princeton, NJ, USA

 Ed Tseng teaches a unique approach first discovered by Sydney Banks, which includes the principles of Mind, Consciousness, and Thought.
 Tseng has been mentored by noted psychologists, George Pransky and Rob Gilbert.

-An avid New York Yankees fan, Ed currently lives in the Princeton, NJ area with his lovely wife, Sarah, his daughter Ava, and their Boston Terriers, Babe Buckner and Jordan.
-He enjoys reading, fine dining (mostly plant-strong), staying fit, yoga, helping others, and staying in the present moment.
+An avid New York Yankees fan, Ed currently lives in the Princeton, NJ area.
+He enjoys reading, fine dining (mostly plant-strong), CrossFit, yoga, helping others, and staying in the present moment.
 Ed speaks Mandarin and Shanghainese.

 “Ed Tseng has been one of our most popular lecturers and teachers.
 His message is a powerful one that can help anyone step up their game and improve their performance.”